-NQO1 is involved in the detoxification of potentially mutagenic and carcinogenic quinones derived from tobacco smoke, diet and estrogen metabolism.
+NQO1 encodes for the NAD(P)H dehydrogenase [quinone] 1 enzyme and is involved in the detoxification of potentially mutagenic and carcinogenic quinones derived from tobacco smoke, diet and estrogen metabolism.
 NQO1 also protects cells from oxidative stress by maintaining your antioxidant levels with ubiquinol CoQ10 and vitamin E.

 If you carry the TT-genotype in this gene then it is recommended that you do not smoke, avoid polycyclic aromatic hydrocarbons (PAHs) found in smoked foods and chargrilled meats.
-Increase intake of cruciferous vegetables and add in a supplement with sulfloraphane (a compound found in broccoli).
+Increase intake of cruciferous vegetables and add in a supplement with sulforaphane (a compound found in broccoli), CoQ10, and ubiquinol.